PeterLourens/kiwipiano/README.md

 ## Bookings Page

 User gets an alert message when clicking "Book Now" button while not logged in.
-User is able to use the booking form to book a session that user can select a session, date, start time and end time.
+When user is logged in, then user is able to use the booking form to book a session.
+User can select a session, date, start time and end time.
 User gets a confirmation afterwards.
-User can update the booking details or cancel the booking.
-There is an alert when user selects cancel the booking.
+User is able to update the booking details or cancel the booking.
+The booking detail is delete from the database when user cencel the booking.
+There is an alert when user selects to cancel the booking.
 User is redircted to the profile page after cancelling the booking.

 * Booking alert
     ![Booking alert](media/readme-pics/booking_alert.png)